Columbus Day 2018 occurs on the second Monday in October. What exactly do we celebrate on Columbus Day? Here’s a brief history of the holiday.

 The first celebration of Columbus’s landing in the New World took place in 1792.
 It was organized by the Columbian Order (Society of St. Tammany) in New York City.
 In 1937, the occasion was declared a national holiday by President Franklin D. Roosevelt.
 Columbus Day has been observed on the second Monday of October since 1971.
 Many celebrate Italian-American heritage on this day.

 The observance of Columbus Day is not without controversy.
-European exploration brought disease and devastation to the lives of the indigenous people of the Americas.
+European exploration brought disease, harsh treatment, and devastation to the lives of the indigenous people of the Americas.
 Some areas of the United States choose to honor Native American culture on this day instead.
 Since 1992, this state and city holiday has been referred to as Indigenous Peoples’ Day.

 Related Columbus Day Articles